Magician (fantasy): Witch

+Wizard

-In medieval chivalric romance, the wizard often appears as a wise old man and acts as a mentor, with Merlin from the King Arthur stories being a prime example.
+In medieval chivalric romance, the wizard often appears as a wise old man and acts as a mentor, with Merlin from the King Arthur stories being a prime example as well as also working for King Arthur as a court wizard (another word for court magician).
 Wizards such as Gandalf in The Lord of the Rings and Albus Dumbledore from Harry Potter are also featured as mentors, and Merlin remains prominent as both an educative force and mentor in the modern works of Arthuriana.
+While many fictions and literature often use the term "witch" as a feminine form of "wizard", a rare feminine term for a female wizard is "wizardess".

 Wizards can be cast similarly to the absent-minded professor: being foolish and prone to misconjuring.
 They can also be capable of great magic, both good and evil.
 Even comical magicians are often capable of great feats, such as those of Miracle Max in The Princess Bride; although he is a washed-up wizard fired by the villain, he saves the dying hero.
 Other wizards, such as Saruman from The Lord of the Rings or Lord Voldemort from Harry Potter, can appear as hostile villains.

 Ursula K. Le Guin's A Wizard of Earthsea explored the question of how wizards learned their art, introducing to modern fantasy the role of the wizard as the protagonist.
 This theme has been further developed in modern fantasy, often leading to wizards as heroes on their own quests.
 Such heroes may have their own mentor, a wizard as well.

 In role-playing games

 Magicians in role-playing games often use names borrowed from fiction, myth and legend.
 They are typically delineated and named so that the game's players and game masters can know which rules apply.
 Gary Gygax and Dave Arneson introduced the term "magic-user" in the original Dungeons & Dragons as a generic term for a practitioner of magic (in order to avoid the connotations of terms such as wizard or warlock); this lasted until the second edition of Advanced Dungeons & Dragons, where it was replaced with mage (later to become wizard).
 The exact rules vary from game to game.
 The wizard or mage, as a character class, is distinguished by the ability to cast certain kinds of magic learned from spellbooks, while being vulnerable in direct combat; sub-classes are distinguished by strengths in some areas of magic and weakness in others.

 Sorcerers are distinguished from wizards as having an innate gift with magic, as well as having mystical or magical ancestry.

 Warlocks are distinguished from wizards as creating forbidden "pacts" with powerful creatures to harness their innate magical gifts, similarly to clerics and paladins, who are empowered through divine and deific sources to perform thaumaturgical feats, while druids and rangers draw power from nature and the elements.
 Bards, on the other hand, are similar to wizards in learning magical abilities as scholarly practices, but differ in their power being tied to artistic expression rather than arcane knowledge.